ringods/ansible-atriso-config/README.md

 For the MacBook Pro laptops, use one of the following commands:

-* run `ansible-playbook playbooks/pikvm/main.yml -i inventories/pikvm --ask-pass`
+* run `ansible-playbook playbooks/pikvm/main.yml -i inventories/pikvm`

-The ssh password can be found in 1Password.
+The ssh keys can be found in 1Password.